bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 }
 ```

 Predicate names reflect the meaning of the performed check as a whole.
-This helps to fix “leaky” abstractions and make the code less noisy.
-For example, in the snippet below it's hard to tell the meaning of the condition check at the first glance:
+They help to fix “leaky” abstractions and make the code less noisy.
+For example, in the snippet below, it's hard to tell the meaning of the condition check at first glance:

 ```js
 if (user.account < totalPrice(cart.products) - cart.discount) {